noginpavlo/cladevo/README.md

 * Download Results: Save the tree visualization for further analysis.

-## Educational Resources

-Cladevo provides learning materials to help users understand the underlying algorithms:

-* Theory Section: Learn about UPGMA and Neighbor-Joining.

-* How to Use Section: Watch video tutorials on using Cladevo effectively.

-(The sections are available inside the app after installation.)

 ## License

 This project is released under the [MIT License](https://opensource.org/license/MIT), allowing users to freely use, modify, and distribute Cladevo's code while retaining the original copyright notice.
 However, Cladevo's frontend is built using an [HTML5 UP](https://html5up.net/) template, which falls under the [Creative Commons Attribution 3.0 License](https://html5up.net/license)—proper credit must be given to HTML5 UP if frontend components are used or modified.